 Set in Rome, The Way of the Dragon centers around a Chinese restaurant under attack from an organized crime group.
 The restaurant gets help sent from Hong Kong in Tang Lung (Lee), a brash and confident martial artist who is able to fight off the gangsters and teach the staff how to fight.
 An action comedy with crime thriller notes and a riveting fight in the freaking Coliseum between Lee and Chuck Norris (in his first screen role), The Way of the Dragon is arguably Lee’s most personal film. —Pete Volk

-The Way of the Dragon is available to stream for free with ads on Pluto TV.
+The Way of the Dragon is available to stream on Starz, and for free with ads on Pluto TV.
+It is also available for digital rental or purchase on Amazon, Apple TV, Google Play, and Vudu.

 Five Deadly Venoms